 Another way that Jesus is in the Old Testament is in the form of Christophanies—pre-incarnate appearances of the Son of God.
 The Old Testament uses the term angel of the Lord interchangeably with the Lord in reference to these visitations.
 One Christophany is found in Genesis 18:1–33 when the Lord appeared to Abram in human form.
 Such tangible encounters with deity are scattered throughout the Old Testament (Genesis 16:7–14; 22:11–18; Judges 5:23; 2 Kings 19:35; Daniel 3:25).

 But there are even deeper ways that Jesus is found in the Old Testament.
 These are seen in what we call “types.”
 A type is a person or thing in the Old Testament that foreshadows a person or thing in the New.
-For example, Moses can be seen as a type of Christ.
-Like Jesus, Moses’ birth was significant, he confronted the evil powers of the day, and he led his people to freedom through a miraculous deliverance.
-The life of Joseph is another that can be seen as typical of the life of Christ.
+For example, the tabernacle, the sacrificial system, and the Passover are all types of Christ’s redemption.
+In addition, some of the lives of Old Testament characters reflect elements of the life of Christ.
+Moses, like Jesus, spoke for God, confronted the evil powers of the day, and led his people to freedom through a miraculous deliverance.
+The life of Joseph is another that seems to model the life of Christ.

 Many Old Testament historical events double as symbols of what God would do in the future, through Christ.
 For example, God called Abraham to offer his son Isaac as a sacrifice.
 Abraham uttered these prophetic words in response to Isaac’s question about a lamb: “God himself will provide the lamb for the burnt offering, my son” (Genesis 22:8).
 God did provide a ram in Isaac’s place, symbolizing what He would do thousands of years later on that very mountain when His own Son was offered as a sacrifice in our place (Matthew 27:33).
 Events surrounding the sacrifice of Isaac thus serve as a type of the sacrifice of Christ.